 Finally, we'd like to say that this 'correction' approach applies not only to quantization, but also to most other aspects of high-energy physics and cosmology that are troubling the physics community.

 Gravitational waves are just the same as regular gravity, manifesting as a directional preference for regular matter to be deflected during its usual reconstitution process, using the flux of gravitation.
 However, a gravity wave, believed to have origins in extreme distant events, is a temporary variance in the flux density.

-When this flux traverses across a large body, this may locally compress and expand matter within a relatively short length, possibly affecting the distance between mean fermion positions within the body, and its effects should be classically measurable. (a) If we assume flat space, as per our red-shift paper (2014), then we would observe red and blue-shifting of surrounding matter, for the period we are affected by gravitational waves.
+When this flux traverses across a large body, this may locally compress and expand matter within a relatively short length, affecting the distance between mean fermion positions within the body, and its effects should be classically measurable. (a) If we assume flat space, as per our red-shift paper (2014), then an observer distorted in this manner would observe red and blue-shifting of surrounding matter, for the period we are affected by gravitational waves.
 We could pinpoint the source from the (spatial) directional distribution of spectral shift; (b) lengths within rigid structures would fluctuate.

 Measuring it is a statistical calculation of the usual deflections, rather than a straight reading from a field. i.e. you cannot measure it more and more precisely; you'd just find fewer (or no) impulses within a smaller sample length, with regular gravitational interactions as background noise.
 Thus gravitational waves exhibit their own uncertainty relation, between the imparted momentum and the size of the sample.

 We have reservations about whether a unified field theory can include gravity.
 If our hypothesis holds, then an independent gravitational field is a fictitious field, not representative of reality, with problematic resolution of gravitation and the charge-based fields.